bencline1/Allpix_GaAs/doc/usermanual/framework.md

 4.  **Tools**: Allpix² provides a set of header-only ’tools’ that allow access to common logic shared by various modules.
-Examples are the Runge-Kutta solver @fehlberg implemented using the Eigen3 library and the set of template specializations for ROOT and Geant4 configurations.
+Examples are the Runge-Kutta solver[^19] implemented using the Eigen3 library and the set of template specializations for ROOT and Geant4 configurations.
 More information about the tools can be found in Chapter [Additional Tools & Resources](additional.md).
 This set of tools is